OECD Global Parliamentary Network Plenary Meeting 2025

 Bilateral meetings with OECD economic country desks

 Participants will have the opportunity to discuss their own country’s economy with an OECD economist working on their country, in informal breakout sessions.
+Please note that this session is organised by default for all participating country MPs.
+No additional registration is required.

 11:00 - 11:25